The Border | How many coffeeshops are there in Amsterdam?

 How many coffeeshops in Amsterdam have disappeared?

-The number of coffeeshops in Amsterdam has shrunk considerably over the years.
+The number of coffeeshops in the Amsterdam metropolitan area has shrunk considerably over the years.
 In 1993, Amsterdam still had more than 400 coffeeshops.
 This decreased in 2000 to 283 shops.
 And then there were only 222 coffeeshops in Amsterdam in 2011.
-Currently we only have 164 coffeeshops left.
-How is it possible that so many coffeeshops have disappeared?

 Criteria for tolerance of coffeeshops

-Over the years, the number of coffeeshops in Amsterdam has been strongly determined by the applicable tolerance criteria for coffeeshops.
+The number of coffeeshops in the capital has been strongly related to the criteria coffeeshops need to abide by.
 In the early 1990s, a decision was made to introduce the tolerance criteria for coffeeshops nationwide.
-If a coffeeshop owner meets these criteria, the Public Prosecutor will not prosecute.
-Therefore, all coffeeshops have to meet these criteria in order to stay open.
+All coffeeshops had to meet these criteria in order to stay open.

-- The coffeeshop is not allowed to advertise his or her coffee shop other than a modest indication on the front facade;
+- The coffeeshop is not allowed to advertise the coffee shop;

 - No hard drugs may be held and/or sold in the coffeeshop;